TO APPLY TO THE FINE ARTS CENTER CLICK HERE

-1. Complete an online application form.
+1. Go to Fine Arts Center website at www.fineartscenter.net to complete an online application form.
+The online form will be available November 2, 2015 through January 15, 2016.
 A separate online application must be submitted for each area of interest.

-2. An arts teacher, a community leader, or someone who has worked closely with you, will need to complete the online recommendation portion of the application.
-Private school, home school, charter school and out-of-county students will need to send a transcript of grades to the Fine Arts Center.
+2. An arts teacher, usually someone who has worked closely with you, will need to complete the online recommendation portion of the application.
+Out of county, private, home and charter school students will need to have their school or home school association send a transcript of grades to the Fine Arts Center.

 Audition/interview dates will be emailed to you.
 Following these simple application procedures has made an important difference in the lives and careers of many students in the upstate.